2023 Solar Incentives Guide for St Clair, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" includes a wide range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-You might qualify for several types of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Michigan and others from the federal government.
-Some solar incentives you might qualify for are:
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+You might qualify for different kinds of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of Ohio and others from the federal government.
+Types of solar incentives might include:

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specified percentage of the cost of your solar system.

-The ITC applies to the total cost of installing a solar system, including the panels themselves as well as equipment, accessories and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as equipment, labor and accessories.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum claim amount.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-Homeowners are now eligible for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-This percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can receive a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local St Clair solar panel company.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local St Clair solar panel installation expert.

 State & Local Solar Incentives